Effective Date: 6/7/2022

 Interstate Compact on Adoption and Medical Assistance (ICAMA)

 The Interstate Compact on Adoption and Medical Assistance (ICAMA), Sections 453.500-453.503 RSMo requires states to provide Medicaid coverage to eligible adoption subsidy children when families move across state lines.
 A child who is eligible for Title IV-E benefits is automatically eligible to receive Medicaid in the receiving state.
 However, a child who receives state-funded adoption assistance does not automatically qualify for Medicaid in the receiving state unless the sending state has a reciprocal agreement with the receiving state to provide state health care services.
 MO HealthNet services will be opened on all children who move from any state with an adoption subsidy agreement (full reciprocity for IV-E and state only adoption subsidy which meet eligibility requirements).
-See this link for more information.

 All states except Wyoming are members of ICAMA.
 The territories of Puerto Rico and the Virgin Islands are also non-members.